michieltjampens/dcafs/README.md

 * **Trigger:** Based on delay, interval or time of day (on a specified weekday).
 * **Action:** Send data to a source, send an email, or execute a user command.
-* **Additional conditions:** Requirements based on incoming real-time data or repeating until preconfigured conditions are met.
+* **Additional conditions:** Requirements based on real-time data or repeating until preconfigured conditions are met.

 ## Triggering